-Jonathan Thomas is a Senior Associate in the Intellectual Property group of Mayer Brown's New York office.
-For nearly a decade, Jonathan has been providing global companies and individuals alike with cost-effective advice and results in complex, high-stakes litigations, transactions, due diligence, and more.
-Super Lawyers recognized Jonathan in 2018-2020 as a New York Metro Rising Star in the field of Intellectual Property.
+Jonathan Thomas is a Partner in the Intellectual Property group of Mayer Brown's New York office.
+For over a decade, Jonathan has been providing global companies and individuals alike with cost-effective advice and results in complex, high-stakes litigations, transactions, due diligence, and more.
+Super Lawyers has continuously recognized Jonathan as a New York Metro Rising Star in the field of Intellectual Property since 2018.

 Litigation, Dispute Resolution